harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 test-rs-qsm9p   1/1     ContaineCreating    0          2m14s
 ```

 Since the Replica Set manages the pods, if we delete the entire Replica Set, the pods will also be deleted.
-We can do this with the `k delete replicasets.apps test-rs` command, but we won't right now.
+We can do this with the `k delete -f rs.yaml` command, but we won't right now.

 ## Debugging our application with port forwarding